yolio/freeCodeCamp/guide/english/redux/redux-middleware/index.md

  One of the most common middleware packages used in conjunction with Redux is [Thunk](https://github.com/reduxjs/redux-thunk).

- More information on what are thunks and how to set it up is located [here](https://guide.freecodecamp.org/redux/redux-thunk)
+ More information on what thunks are and how to set them up is located [here](https://guide.freecodecamp.org/redux/redux-thunk).

  ## Simple Example

- The code bellow ilustrates a simple redux application and it will be used as an example on how a middleware could be implemented.
+ The code bellow ilustrates a simple Redux application and it will be used as an example on how a middleware could be implemented.

  ```javascript
  import {createStore} from  "redux";